back

 I clearly didn't want to take identity seriously.
 Begrudgingly, however, I acknowledged that it had some descriptive value, which I tried to grapple with using hyperstition and complex systems jargon.
 Despite how silly, arbitrary, etc identity labels are, they are still valuable as hyperstitions, I thought.
 That's to say, even if a label is meaningless, it will tend to become meaningful by being treated as such.
 Social fields organize themselves in terms of their own understandings of themselves, which gives those understandings a 'realism' which must be taken seriously.
 This is what is meant by "social construction".

-From my recent studies, I've found new ways of understanding this.
-Lacan gives me the concept of a semiotic social order, which Deleuze and Guattari push to its rhizomatic limits.
+From my recent studies, I've found some new ways of understanding this.
+Lacan gives the concept of a semiotic social order, which Deleuze and Guattari push to its rhizomatic limits.
 Luhmann describes the autopoiesis of communication, including its self-observation through the drawing of distinctions.
-Ross Ashby and James C Scott show the utility of simple, rigid, apparently naive categorization systems as a kind of variety reduction, especially useful for control apparatuses.
+Ross Ashby and James C Scott show the functionality and failure of simple, naive categorization systems as a kind of variety reduction, especially for control systems.

 What is social identity, then?
-It is an emergent property of social systems, the internal distinctions they draw in order to get an understanding of themselves.
+It is an emergent property of social systems, the internal distinctions they draw in order to gain understanding of and control over themselves.

 ...